geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 Okay, the section heading is a mouthful, but it's important to be precise.
-We'll examine a special case of unknown standard deviations, which is as follows: Assume that the exact standard deviations are unknown, but that we (again, _for some reason_) know a relative between them, formally:
+We'll examine a special case of unknown standard deviations, which is as follows: Assume that the exact standard deviations are unknown, but that we (again, _for some reason_) know a scaling between them, formally:

 $$\sigma_j = w_j \, \sigma, \label{relative-scaling} \tag{4.1} $$